Steps to take if you’re struggling to pay your mortgage

 A lender can only start legal proceedings to take possession of your home under certain circumstances.

 If you have received a statement of claim or summons, or the default notice has expired, lodge a dispute in the Australian Financial Complaints Authority.
 The lender can’t continue with any enforcement (such as repossessing your home) while the Australian Financial Complaints Authority considers your dispute.
-You need to lodge before the lender gets judgment.
+You need to lodge before the lender gets judgment to give yourself the best chance to save your home.
+You still can lodge a dispute after a court judgment but your options will be limited.

 The lender must send a default notice